Asteres-Technologies/COSMIC-Roadmap/README.md

 ================================================================================

 📊 Overview:
-   └─ Total Missions: 24
+   └─ Total Use Cases: 24
    └─ Total Capabilities: 264
-   └─ Avg Capabilities per Mission: 11.0
+   └─ Avg Capabilities per Use Case: 11.0

-🎯 Missions:
+🎯 Use Cases:
     1. Delivery of satellite from launch vehicle upper stage to final intended orbit └─ 11 capabilities
     2. Manufacturing of Spare Parts